Effort Certification (Time & Effort) for Fall 2017 is online.

-After 30 days deadline, the following penalties will be imposed for not completing an effort report:
+After 30 days, the following penalties will be imposed for not completing an effort report:

 - Penalties for non-compliance

-Multiple sessions are offered to accommodate your schedule.
-If you are not able to attend one of the sessions, please let us know your availability, and we will work with your schedule.
-We recommend PIs, Unit Administrators, and employees working on the same grant attend a session together, if possible.
+If you are not able to attend the session, please let us know your availability, and we will work with your schedule.

 To register for a session, you may use the online registration form, email (cxlaurentia), or call Christina Laurentia (501-569-3366).